ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	// string types
 	lua["important_string"] = "woof woof";
-	// non-recognized types is stored as userdata lua["myuserdata"] = some_class();
+	// non-recognized types is stored as userdata
+	// this moves the type in (or copies, depending on class semantics) lua["myuserdata"] = some_class();
 	// is callable, therefore gets stored as a function lua["a_function"] = [](){ return 100; };